Even though Pasadena is in the Los Angeles County, it is located 13 miles away from the bustling megalopolis of Los

 Theater and Music belong to the spirit of Pasadena.
 The Pasadena Playhouse and aNoiseWithin have classic, Broadway type and modern plays all the year round.
-The Pasadena Symphony and the Pasadena POPS offer several concerts the year at the Ambassador Auditorium and the Los Angeles County Arboretum and Botanic Garden.
+The Pasadena Symphony and the Pasadena POPS offer several concerts the year at the Ambassador Auditorium.

 Flea Markets are another ways to venture and discover Pasadena.
 Every first Sunday of the month, the Pasadena Flea Market offers a comprehensive choice of art, furniture and clothes (free entrance).
 The Rose Bowl Flea Market happens the second Sunday of every month and if you are lucky, you can find real antiques and old paintings ($9 entrance fee per person).

 Nature is part of the landscape of Pasadena, whether you want to spend a day in the city at the Huntington Garden, the Los Angeles County Arboretum and Botanic Garden or the Descanso Gardens.
 Just a little further and for those who love outdoor hikes, the San Gabriel Mountains offer spectacular sceneries.